 PHILADELPHIA – The Superior Court has upheld a March 2016 ruling that an insurance company did not breach its contract with a property owner.

 The Ridgewood Group appealed summary judgment in favor of the plaintiffs Millers Capital Insurance in the Philadelphia County Court of Common Pleas.
 The original judgment dismissed Ridgewood’s complaint of breach of insurance contract and bad faith.

 Ridgewood argued in its appeal that the trial court made an error by applying a groundwater damage exclusion in the policy in question.

 The plan also didn’t cover damage caused by faulty maintenance work.
 However, the policy covered faulty maintenance damage.

+The property at issue sustained water damage in its basement in March 2014.
 Equipment was damaged as well.
 Both parties agreed a rain storm was the cause of the damage.